Controlled Substances in Research

 - Daily use logs ( Please specify the time of recording)

 Note: the guidance information above is not intended to cover all applicable parts of the DEA rules.
 For further information on the requirements for controlled substances review

 When there is no longer a legitimate use or need for a controlled substance on your DEA registration or if you are in possession of abandoned controlled substances, DO NOT dispose of these materials by dumping them down the sink.
 This is an unlawful practice and is prohibited by the U.S. EPA.

 New Institutional policy for the disposal of expired controlled substances (Office of Internal audit, UNT SYSTEM, August 14, 2018) –Expired controlled substances are disposed of following regular intervals but no later than every six months.

 How do I dispose of my controlled substance?

-DEA registrants can also dispose of out-of-date, damaged, or otherwise unusable or unwanted controlled substances, including samples by transferring them to a third party company who is authorized to receive such materials.
+DEA registrants can also dispose of out-of-date, damaged, or otherwise unusable or unwanted controlled substances, including samples by transferring them to a third-party company that is authorized to receive such materials.
 These commercial operators are referred to as reverse distributors.
 Schedule I and schedule II controlled substances should be transferred via the DEA form 222, while schedule III–V substances may be transferred via invoice.
 The licensed researcher must maintain copies of the records documenting the transfer and disposal for a period of at least 2 years after disposal of a controlled substance.
 There is a charge for the use of a reverse distributor.
 The cost of waste disposal depends on the type and quantity of the substance.
 You may also try contacting the manufacturer to request authorization to return the controlled substances directly to them.